FarisDnial/twitter-clone/README.md

 - 🔐 **Authentication**
   - Secure user authentication using JSON Web Tokens (JWT).
 - **User Interaction**
-  - 👥 Suggests users to follow based on interests and activities.
+  - 👥 Suggests users to follow.
   - ✍️ Create, edit, and 🗑️ delete posts.
   - ❤️ Like and 💬 comment on posts.
   - 📝 Edit profile information, including cover and profile images.